Where to Buy DWN Trees

 Sweet Treat Pluerry™ Interspecific Plum

-Sweet Treat is the first of its kind, the Pluerry™: a new fruit type from the genius of Floyd Zaiger.
-This taste-test favorite is a complex interspecific hybrid, predominantly of plum and cherry, combining the sweetness of a cherry with that summer fresh plum zing.
-Much larger than a cherry, this precocious and prolific variety will hang on the tree for over a month, and the colorful fruit make Sweet Treat a true ornamental.
+This taste-test favorite is a complex interspecific hybrid, predominantly of plum and cherry, giving it the sweetness of a cherry, combined with that summer fresh plum zing.
+Much larger than a cherry, but slightly small for a plum, this precocious and prolific variety will hang on the tree for over a month, and the colorful fruit make Sweet Treat a true ornamental.
+Reaches peak ripeness at the end of July.
 Tested as 46MB583.
-Harvest late June through July.
-Estimated chilling requirement 450 hours.
-Pollenizer required: Burgundy or Santa Rosa plum, or Flavor King Pluot® recommended.
-Patent Pending (Zaiger)
+Pollinated by Santa Rosa plum, Burgundy plum, Flavor King Pluot®.
+200 to 300 hours.
+(Pat.
+No. 23796) (Zaiger)

 Burgundy Plum

 Maroon colored skin and semi-freestone flesh.
 Sweet, with little or no tartness and a very pleasing, mild flavor.
 High taste test scores.
 Prolonged harvest, mid-July to mid-August in Central CA. Very productive tree with narrow, upright habit.
 300 hours.
 Self-fruitful.
+USDA Zones 5-9.

 Methley Plum

-Earliest plum: June in Central CA. Juicy, sweet, red flesh, mild flavor.
+Juicy, sweet, red flesh, mild flavor.
 Reddish purple skin.
-Attractive tree is heavy bearing and vigorous.
+Harvest in June in Central CA. Attractive tree is heavy bearing and vigorous.
 Extremely cold hardy.
 250 hours or less.
 Self-fruitful.

 Santa Rosa Plum